Code-Institute-Submissions/pszoet-MS2/README.md

 Patrick Zoet

 ## Project Overview
-- pictures will be added here later on
 - The basics of the project idea was from a colleague whom is starting her own make up brand.
 - She wanted a simple website with mainly black and white features and simplicity to showcase some of her products and services in the future.